-A similar controversy still exists in Tunisia where in August thousands of women (and men) took to the streets to protest against the inclusion in the country’s draft constitution – originally due in October, now postponed until next year – of Article 28.
+A similar controversy erupted in Tunisia where thousands of women (and men) took to the streets to protest against the inclusion in the country’s draft constitution – originally due in October, now postponed until next year – of Article 28.

 Controversy arose in August around language of the proposed article that many interpreted as defining women's role within the family as 'complementary' to that of men.

 A revising committee editing the draft constitution has dropped the complementarity clause but the new wording has not yet been approved by the constituent assembly and is not final.

 “I don’t think this article will have any effect on the legislation because it is very vague, it doesn’t have any legal impact,” Amna Guellali, a researcher for Human Rights Watch in Tunisia, told TrustLaw.

 “There is also another article in the constitution - Article 22 – which … is a general clause on non discrimination...non discrimination on any grounds.”